Notifications

 Funding

-IRI-ES applicants can receive a maximum of $100,000 to support an Indigenous-owned economic development project.
+IRI-ES applicants may request a maximum of $100,000 to support an Indigenous-owned economic development project.

 There is no requirement for the applicant to contribute financially; however, all sources of funding should be disclosed in the proposal.

-The IRI-ES may be stacked with other government (federal, provincial, municipal) and industry funding sources.
-For the purpose of this grant, the grant stack funding level to a recipient from all government sources can be up to 100% of eligible costs.
+The IRI-ES may be combined with other government (federal, provincial, municipal) and industry funding sources.

 Eligibility